-Please see our online Schedule for specific class times.
+All regular parenting classes are from 9am-12pm.
 Parents who are scheduled to participate are expected to be a few minutes early to help set up the classroom and remain until the end of class.
 Exceptions may be arranged with the teacher.

 Class routines vary with each teacher, but each class includes all the right things needed for the child and parent to grow into their full potential including both inside and outside activities.
 Some teachers use a flexible schedule where the class has snack together and goes out to the playground together as a class.
 Other classes use a free flow choice approach where snack and the playground are available all morning.
 All classes have group times for storytelling, music, and movement.
-Please see Our Curriculum and Our Philosophy for even more detail about how our classes operate.
+Please see Our Philosophy for even more detail about how our classes operate.

 Changing facilities are provided for your use in all infant, toddler and 2 year old classes.
 In multi-age classes, if your child is not using the toilet independently when school starts, you will:

 1) need to stay with your child on school days to take care of diapering needs, or

 2) make arrangements for a scheduled participating parent to change your child’s diaper if necessary.
 (Most classes offer a “diaper brigade” co-op of parents who wish to exchange diapering services on participation days!)